Leorev01/Habits_Builder/LOCALIZATION_GUIDE.md

 }
 ```

+---

-4. Keeping localization files up to date
+## 4. Keeping localization files up to date

-- Whenever you add new features or messages to the app, be sure to update all existing localization files to include the new keys and their translations.
+* Whenever you add new **features or messages** to the app, you **must update all localization files** to include the new keys and their translations.
-- The application always uses these keys to display text.
-If a key is missing in a specific language file, it will fallback to English (or display the key itself if not found).
+* The application always uses these keys to display text.
+  If a key is missing in a specific language file, it will **fallback to English** (or display the key itself if not found).

+---

-5. Testing
+## 5. Testing

-- After adding a language, run the app and test switching to the new language.
+* After adding a new language, run the app and test switching to that language.
-- Make sure all menu items, prompts, and system messages are displayed correctly.
+* Make sure all menu items, prompts, and system messages are displayed correctly.

+---

-✅ That’s it!
+✅ **That’s it!**
-If you need a template JSON file or examples, look in the existing en.json or ask the team for the latest localization templates.
+If you need a template JSON file or examples, check the existing `en.json` or ask the team for the latest localization templates.